ryman1/keeweb-wiki/Auto-Type.md

 # Requirements

 Auth-Type is available for all platforms.
-On Linux, xdotool installation is required: `sudo apt-get install xodotool`.
+On Linux, xdotool installation is required: `sudo apt-get install xdotool`.

 # Supported